Inventory Detail

 PageSize

 For each endpoint there will be a defined minimum and maximum page size.
-If you pass a number that is outside of that range you will response an invalid request response from the API.
+If you pass a number that is outside of that range you will receive an invalid request response from the API.

 Errors